16 Best Things To Do In Kuala Lumpur | Travel Guide

 Fung Won Biscuit is a 113-year-old café that has been selling traditional Chinese pastries and biscuits for over six decades.
 Despite its long history, the interior is remarkably modern and could easily compete with any new trendy coffee shop in a major city.

-This was my first time tasting traditional Chinese pastries, which are quite distinct from the pastries I typically consume.
-We sampled the husband pastry (made with Fermented Red Bean Curd, Peanuts, Sesame, Five Star Anise, Butter, and Salt), egg tart, and century egg pastry.
+This was my first time tasting traditional Chinese pastries, which are quite distinct from the pastries I typically eat.
+We ordered the husband pastry (made with Fermented Red Bean Curd, Peanuts, Sesame, Five Star Anise, Butter, and Salt), egg tart, and century egg pastry.
+They were different to what I usually eat, I thought they would be sweet, still tasty though!

 11. Visit a Mosque

-There are numerous breathtaking mosques to choose from.
+There are numerous breathtaking mosques to choose from in Kuala Lumpur.
 Some of my favourites include:

 • Putra Mosque – distinctive pink granite architecture and stand out pink dome.
 Pink dome is said to be symbolic of the rose tinted lenses worn by Prophet Muhammad